 Make the Chocolate Cupcakes First

 I decided to use my very favorite (and reader-loved!) chocolate cake as the base for today’s cupcake recipe.
 I practically halved all of the ingredients.
 My regular super moist chocolate cupcakes are great, but they can be quite fragile.
-I love this newer cupcake recipe below, and even use it for these chocolate covered strawberry cupcakes and these Easter cupcakes.
+I love this newer cupcake recipe below, and even use it for these chocolate covered strawberry cupcakes, chocolate cupcakes with vanilla frosting, and these Easter cupcakes.

 For the BEST texture and flavor, you need these key ingredients: